Close Banner

 Also, note that you cannot bring in food or drink — not even water.
 Do not bring gum into the park either.

-5. Eat Early
+6. Eat Early

 Arrive with a full belly if you can.
 Food lines are scary long!
 You don't want to waste precious time waiting for food.
 However, if you do get hungry, we recommend the Little Cocina food stand in the Central Plaza.

-6. Follow the Rules or Beware
+7. Follow the Rules or Beware

 You may not record, take flash photos, or bring laser pens, food and drink into the houses.
 Do not touch or harm the actors or jump the lines unless you want to be sent out of the park in a body bag without your ticket.

-7. Need to Escape?
+8. Need to Escape?

 If you need to leave the park, ask about re-entry before you leave.
 Take your ticket with you and you may need to get a hand stamp!
-If you want to escape while inside the park, the monsters do not follow you into stores, restrooms or restaurants (some special event dining zones do have scare actors in them though).
+If you want to escape while inside the park, the monsters do not follow you into stores, restrooms or restaurants (some special event dining zones do have scare actors in them, though).
 The Lower Lot has no loose scare actors.
 Springfield U.S.A. does not have a scare zone in the Upper Lot.

-8. Be Aware of Accessible Options
+9. Be Aware of Accessible Options

 If someone in your party uses a wheelchair, most standard wheelchairs and Electronic Convenience Vehicles (ECVs) can go through the houses.
 (But you may be asked to transfer to a manual wheelchair.)
 Ask an attendant if you need assistance.

-You can get return times from the Upper Lot Houses directly.
+You can get AAP return times from the Upper Lot Houses directly.
 A podium outside the Wizarding World offers return times for the two houses past the Wizarding World.
-There is another podium to get return times near the Stellar Bar entrance in the Lower Lot.
-You can get return times for all the Lower Lot houses at once if you like.
-You'll get a timed card to hand to the attendant at each entrance along with your AAP card.
+There is another podium to get return times for near Isla NuBar in the Lower Lot.

-9. Consider Your Daytime Visits With Small Children During This Time
+10. Consider Your Daytime Visits With Small Children During This Time

 Universal Studios Hollywood Halloween Horror Nights -Minion monsters